-Our guidelines were developed to help make every experience feel safe, respectful and positive.
-They apply to everyone who uses Turvy’s platform (“Turvy Platform”), including but not limited to drivers ad riders.
-It also includes interactions with Turvy employees and contractors, including at Greenlight Hubs, through online support systems or over the phone.
+Turvy developed guidelines to help make every experience feel safe, respectful and positive.
+They apply to everyone who uses Turvy's platform ("Turvy Platform"), including but not limited to drivers and riders.
+It also includes interactions with Turvy employees and contractors through online support systems or over the phone.
 And in some instances, our guidelines apply to conduct outside the Turvy Platform that we become aware of, including but not limited to information from other platforms, when such conduct may threaten the safety of the Turvy Platform.

 Thank you for joining us in supporting and safeguarding a welcoming environment.

-The guidelines below help explain some of the specific kinds of positive community engagement on the Turvy Platform and the behaviours or circumstances that may cause you to lose access to the Turvy Platform.
-There will always be unforeseen events that may ultimately lead to your losing access to using the Turvy Platform and services.
-Still, the following guidelines —which we’ll update regularly—provide the basis for behaviour we expect from all in the Turvy community.
-Not following any one of our guidelines can constitute a material breach or violation of your agreement with Turvy and may result in the loss of access to part or all of the Turvy Platform.
+The guidelines below will help explain some of the specific kinds of positive community engagement on the Turvy Platform and the behaviours or circumstances that may cause you to lose access to the Turvy Platform.
+Of course, there will always be unforeseen events that may ultimately lead to your losing access to using the Turvy Platform and services.
+Still, the following guidelines —which we'll update regularly—provide the basis for the behaviour we expect from all in the Turvy community.
+Not following our policies can constitute a material breach or violation of your agreement with Turvy and may result in losing access to part or all of the Turvy Platform.

 Please take a moment to read them.

 Everyone who signs up for a Turvy account must follow Turvy's Community Guidelines.
 They reflect the following three pillars and the standards in each section.

 Please be sure to treat everyone with respect.